Diana-Tafy/Python-Variables/README.md

-# Python Variables Practice Exercises 🐍
+# Python Variables Practice Exercises

 A beginner-friendly collection of Python exercises designed to build, test, and master the fundamentals of **variables**, data types, math operators, and code debugging.

-This repository is optimized to be run directly inside a cloud notebook environment like **Databricks** or **Jupyter Notebooks**.
+This repository is optimized to be run directly inside a cloud notebook environment like **Databricks**

 ---